 Drag: It requires two bodies.
-When one body is dragged over another.
+When one body is dragged over another

 It is the force that acts without any physical contact between the bodies.

-For example, a ball is thrown in the air; it will come back due to gravitational force which is Non-contact force.
+For example, a ball is thrown in the air; it will come back due to gravitational force, which is Non-contact force.
 There are three types of Non-Contact Force.
 These are:

-Gravitational Force: Gravitational force is that force which acts between the two bodies having some mass.
+Gravitational Force: Gravitational force is that force that acts between the two bodies having some mass.
 It is an attractive force.
 Two bodies having some mass try to pull each other and never push apart.
 Example - A stone thrown from Burj Khalifa experiences a force of Gravity which is a Non-contact force.

 Magnetic Force: It is also a type of non-contact force.
-The force between the iron and magnet is the magnetic force.
-For example the magnetic poles in the DC motor.
+The force between the iron and magnet is the magnetic force—for example, the magnetic poles in the DC motor.